rafaelgomesxyz/esgst/README.md

 To install the script, you must install [Greasemonkey](http://www.greasespot.net/) (not 100% compatible with the latest versions of Firefox) or [Tampermonkey](https://tampermonkey.net/) first.
 Then [click here](https://github.com/revilheart/ESGST/raw/master/ESGST.user.js) and you should be prompted to install it.

+You can also install the script in your Android through Firefox with Violentmonkey or USI.
+Though some features might not work.

 ---

 ## Compatibility